Magro28/javaRayTracer/README.md

 In this project I coded a little ray tracer in good old plain Java.
 Is it fast?
 God no. Java is really not the best language for a resource hungry raytracer but I just wanted to refresh my Java skills a bit and learn about raytracing.
 Can it be optimized?
 Yes of course, especially multithreading or using a GPU should bring a lot of performance but this is for another time.\
 ![Final Rendering!](docs/finalrendersmall.png)\
 The final rendering of the picture above (600x400 pixels) with 50 samples by pixel antialiasing took 8 minutes.
 Double the size took already almost 1 hour.\
-If you like to render your own pixel, check out the WorldGenerator class which I used for the scene building.
+If you like to render your own image check out the WorldGenerator class which I used for the scene building.

 ## Features
 ### Objects